TSH (Thyroid Stimulating Hormone)

 TSH testing can be used for a variety of reasons, including:

-• Monitoring a patient’s response to treatment for hypothyroidism, hyperthyroidism, or another thyroid condition.
+• Monitoring the body’s response to treatment for hypothyroidism, hyperthyroidism, or another thyroid condition

 Footnotes